violayang/oci_agent_adk/readme.md

 > A sample code for MCP based agent can be found under :
     /src/agents/getinsights.py

+## Follow the steps below to start building Agents using ADK

 ### Getting started with OCI Agents in 2 step :
 #### Step 1: Infra Provisioning